About Us

 Our LEADERSHIP

-A bit about me.
-I have been ordained over 20 years and have served many churches throughout New Hampshire.
-I have a Doctorate of Ministry in congregational development, and a Masters in Divinity and Education.
+A bit more about me.
+I have been ordained over 25 years and have served many churches throughout New Hampshire.
+I have a Doctor of Ministry in Congregational Development, as well as Masters Degrees in Divinity and Education.
 I am passionate about sharing my faith and inspiring others into action.
+I believe that God loves us and that we are God’s hands and heart in the world.

-I am joyful and believe that worship should be inspiring and fun.
-I believe that we are God’s hands and heart in the world.
 We are an inclusive community and welcome all.
-Wherever you are on your faith journey, we welcome you as a fellow traveler, always seeking to grow spiritually and walk closer with God and Jesus.
+So, wherever you are on your faith journey, St James and Good Shepherd welcome you as fellow travelers, always seeking to grow, learning to walk closer with God and God’s son, Jesus.

 Blessings,

-Pastor Janet Lombardo
+Pastor Janet

-pastor@goodshepherdnh.org
+E-Mail: pastor@goodshepherdnh.org

 Phone: 603-528-4078